Debt Mutual Funds

 Debt mutual funds are better from a taxation point of view due to Indexation.

 Update: Unless something changes, as of 1st April 2023, the tax benefit of debt mutual funds no longer exist.
+All gains will be taxed as per slab.
 This change does not affect debt mutual fund units purchased before 1st of April 2023.

 If you stay invested for less than three years, debt mutual funds is no different from your bank FD from a taxation stand point.
 The interest you generate is taxed as per your income tax slab.